“Unveiling The Statue of Liberty” by Edward Moran

 Exploring The Statue of Liberty

-- How many American’s know that this statue was a gift from the people of France to the people of the United States?
+- How many American’s know that this statue was a gift from the people of France?

 - The idea for the Statue of Liberty was first proposed by the president of the French Anti-Slavery Society and an influential political thinker of his time.
 What inspired him about America?